June 24 - Paris Arrival

 Arrival in Paris at Charles de Gaulle Int'l Airport.

-NOTE: You will only be picked up from Charles de Gaulle Int'l airport to our Hotel in Paris and vice versa is only for:
+NOTE: You will only be picked up from Charles de Gaulle Int'l airport in a shared van to our hotel in Paris.

 PLEASE NOTE that private transfer services offer door-to-door, pricey, and should be booked in advance.